J-Mikolajczyk/Momentum/README.md

 ### Backend
 - **Java Spring Boot**: Used to build scalable and maintainable RESTful services
-- **REST APIs**: The backend exposes RESTful endpoints that follow standard HTTP conventions, allowing smooth integration with frontend components.
+- **REST APIs**: The backend exposes RESTful endpoints that follow standard HTTP conventions
-- **Docker**: The application runs in Docker containers to ensure consistent development and deployment environments.
+- **Docker**: The application runs in Docker containers to ensure consistent development and deployment environments

 ### Frontend
-- **React**: The UI is built with React using JSX for fast updates and dynamic rendering.
+- **React**: The UI is built with React using JSX for fast updates and dynamic rendering
-- **Tailwind CSS**: Tailwind is used for styling, allowing for responsive design and consistent UI.
+- **Tailwind CSS**: Tailwind is used for styling, allowing for responsive design and consistent UI

 ### Database
 - **MongoDB**: MongoDB is accessed through Spring Data’s repository abstraction